-There is plenty of outlet space for everyone's chargers onboard, but it is also a good idea to bring a small power strip that will give you 4-6 additional outlets from one single plug.
+There are plenty of outlets for everyone's chargers onboard, but it is also a good idea to bring a small power strip that will give you 4-6 additional outlets from one single plug.
 Whatever batteries you use, figure that you will be making anywhere from 3 to 5 dives per diving day.
 Plan on one set of batteries for each strobe for every dive or every other dive.
 This should help you decide how many batteries you need.